 Last week, Senate Democrats found themselves seven votes short in their most recent effort to pass the Paycheck Fairness Act (“PFA”)—an effort which began in 2005, when Hillary Clinton first introduced the bill.
 But the Democrats’ continuing effort to paint the issue of equal pay as one of employer bias likely is not over.
 READ MORE

-These and other clients also turn to Joe again and again as a creative problem solver and trusted advisor in helping them achieve their goals quickly and efficiently.
+Clients turn to Joe again and again as a creative problem solver and trusted advisor in helping them achieve their goals quickly and efficiently.

 For example, in a wage class action for Sears, Joe quarterbacked an unusual strategy to dismiss the case.
 The team discovered that the plaintiff had filed for bankruptcy, and filed a motion to dismiss because the plaintiff no longer owned the lawsuit, the bankruptcy trustee did.
 But the plaintiff argued he might re-acquire the lawsuit in bankruptcy court, and the district court allowed him to try.
 In the bankruptcy court, Joe had Sears buy the lawsuit (an asset of the plaintiff’s bankruptcy estate) for a nominal amount, and then returned to the district court where Sears, now the owner of the class action against itself, dismissed the case with prejudice.